 Mario and Sonic 2016 also includes Achievements, which act similarly to Challenges in Super Smash Bros. for Wii U/3DS, and Kid Icarus Uprising.
 Once you complete an achievement, you break a window, but in Mario and Sonic, every achievement has three levels.
 A few of them are relatively easy, but there are also some pretty difficult ones too, so this can easily add some replayability for the perfectionists.
 What’s disappointing however, is the fact that you only get rewards for every ten Level 3 achievements you complete, though this could just be extra motivation to get your game on.
 Finally, you can also compare all event records online, both worldwide and with friends, unfortunately a regional view is omitted.
 One thing which doesn’t make sense though, is how you have to manually update each and every even whenever you want to look at the most recent rankings, it isn’t updated automatically, which is a bit of a shame.

 Overall, Mario and Sonic at the Rio 2016 Olympic Games for Nintendo 3DS is a fairly simplistic yet very lacklustre game.
-It misses out on so much potentially with the small selection of events, and the story mode can easily become very tedious to level up and get all the costumes.
+It misses out on so much potential with the small selection of events, and the story mode can easily become very tedious to level up and get all the costumes.
 Luckily, the Plus Events do give the game some recovery as a lot of them bring some imaginative twists to some traditional Olympic sports.
 It’s great to see that Download Play doesn’t limit what can be played, though the multiplayer mode as a whole still feels fairly empty.
-The game is also perfect for newcomers as the majority of events are all pretty easy to grasp and may provide small bursts of joy and fun.
+The game is perfect for newcomers as the majority of events are all pretty easy to grasp and may provide small bursts of joy and fun.

 If you want a game to enjoy in short bursts based on sports, are huge fans of the Mario and Sonic games, or just want something to get you into the Rio 2016 Olympic Games mood, then it may be worth checking this game out.
 If you are wanting a game which offers a lot of replay value and more options with events you can play, then we would recommend you give it a miss.